schmoelder/diss/doc/04_implementation/03_process_evaluation.md

 These problems involve determining system parameters by comparing simulation results with observed experimental data.
 For this purpose, the {mod}`~CADETProcess.comparison` module in CADET-Process provides tools to quantify the differences between simulation outputs and reference data, such as experimental data or prior simulation results.

-The {class}`~CADETProcess.comparison.Comparator` class facilitates the comparison of results from two simulations or between simulation results and experimental data.
+The {class}`~CADETProcess.comparison.Comparator` class compares results from two simulations or between simulation results and experimental data.
 It includes several methods for both visualizing and analyzing the differences between datasets.
 Users can select from a range of metrics, like sum squared errors or peak shape similarity, to accurately quantify the differences between the datasets.
 To add a difference metric, the following information must be provided: